TrovoLtd/BowlingGameKata/COMMIT_3.md

 <span style="color:green">**TESTS PASS GREEN**</span>

 21. Now refactor to handle spares more obviously (i.e. remove the comment and use readable code).
+You can use **CTRL + .** Extract Method here.

 ```csharp
 public int Score()